Desmondonam/twitter_data_analysis/README.md

 # twitter_data_analysis
-this is the first twitter data analysis that will be used to develop a dashboard for the data
+This is the first twitter data analysis that will be used to The scope of this project is to make sure that there is a sentimental analysis We are goint to use a NLP approach to make sure we are able to get the sentimental analysis.